Soothing a Sore Throat

 For young children who might choke on hard candies or lozenges, try cold liquids and popsicles.
 Throat pain might also be soothed by throat sprays and over-the-counter pain relievers such as acetaminophen, ibuprofen or aspirin, but don’t give aspirin to young children.

 Contact a doctor if your sore throat is severe, doesn’t feel better after a few days, or is accompanied by a high fever or swollen glands.
 These symptoms could be signs of a bacterial infection, such as strep throat.
-Taking won’t help at all if your sore throat is caused by viruses, but they’re essential for fighting bacterial infections like strep.
+Taking Prescription medications used to treat bacterial infections such as strep throat. won’t help at all if your sore throat is caused by viruses, but they’re essential for fighting bacterial infections like strep.

 Strep is the most common bacterial throat infection.
 Although it can occur in adults, strep throat is more common in children between ages 5 and 15.
 Riddle says strep can be harder to detect in younger children, because it can cause a runny nose and other symptoms that make it seem like a cold.
 “If your child has severe throat pain, a fever above 100.4 degrees, or swollen glands, you should get medical attention right away,” advises Riddle.
 Children with strep also may experience nausea, vomiting and stomach pain.